-- approve the risk and capital strategy and regularly monitor that the Chief Executive Officer (CEO) and the Executive Board pursue its implementation effectively - approve the organization chart and any amendments - approve Board and Board Committees related policies and other Group or Bank policies as required by legal or regulatory requirements or internal processes - approve material on & off balance sheet credit transactions including restructuring and write-offs with related parties as these are defined by the Bank of Greece (BoG) Governor's Act 2651/2012 and IAS 24 as provided for in the Bank's Related Parties Credit Approval Policy - ensure that rigorous and robust processes are in place to monitor organizational compliance with the agreed strategy and risk appetite and with all applicable laws and regulations - select, compensate, monitor and, when necessary, replace key executives and oversee succession planning - align key executive and board remuneration with the longer term interests of Eurobank and its Shareholders - ensure a formal and transparent board nomination and election process - monitor, manage and approve where required potential conflicts of interest of management, board members and Shareholders, including misuse of corporate assets and abuse in related party transactions - ensure that a clearly defined policy governing relations with connected borrowers exists and oversee its implementation - ensure the integrity and independent audit of accounting and financial reporting systems and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards - assisted by the Board Risk Committee, review and monitor on a regular basis the Non-Performing Loans (NPL) and Non-Performing Exposures (NPE) performance against set targets - oversee the process of disclosure and communications - determine the appropriate level of remuneration of the Board and Board Committees' members, both at Bank and Group level, pending final ratification by the respective General Assemblies.
+- review and approve at least annually the risk strategy and risk appetite and ensure that it is consistent with the Group's overall business strategy, capital plan, funding plan and budget - receive and discuss at least on a quarterly basis comprehensive risk reports covering all the main risks and providing an overview of the key changes in the risk profile versus risk targets and risk appetite - provide oversight to senior management - approve corporate governance practices and corporate values and monitor their effectiveness making changes as needed - oversee the Bank's risk culture and business conduct - approve the risk and capital strategy and regularly monitor that the Chief Executive Officer (CEO) and the Executive Board pursue its implementation effectively - approve the organization chart and any amendments - approve Board and Board Committees related policies and other Group or Bank policies as required by legal or regulatory requirements or internal processes - approve (i) material on & off balance sheet credit transactions including restructuring and write-offs with related parties as these are defined by the Bank of Greece (BoG) Governor's Act 2651/2012 and IAS 24 as provided for in the Bank's Related Parties Credit Approval Policy and (ii) any other transactions with related parties as these are defined by IAS 24 as provided for in the Bank's Related Party Transactions Policy, in compliance with the provisions of the Company Law 4548/2018 (Company Law) - ensure that rigorous and robust processes are in place to monitor organizational compliance with the agreed strategy and risk appetite and with all applicable laws and regulations - select, compensate, monitor and, when necessary, replace key executives and oversee succession planning - · align key executive and board remuneration with the longer term interests of Eurobank and its Shareholders - ensure a formal and transparent board nomination and election process - monitor and manage potential conflicts of interest of Management, Board members and Shareholders, including misuse of corporate assets and abuse in related party transactions - ensure the integrity and independent audit of accounting and financial reporting systems and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards - assisted by the Board Risk Committee, review and monitor on a regular basis the Non-Performing Loans (NPL) and Non-Performing Exposures (NPE) performance against set targets - oversee the process of disclosure and communications - determine the appropriate level of remuneration of the Board and Board Committees' members, both at Bank and Group level, pending final approval by the respective General Meetings of Shareholders, where applicable, and approve Eurobank Directors' and General Managers Remuneration Policy in accordance with the provisions of the Company Law.

-The Board, according to its Articles of Association, may assign the exercise of the whole or part of its powers to one or more persons, members of the Board, employees of the Bank or third parties, by determining the extent of the assigned powers, always in compliance with the provisions of the current legislation.
+According to the Bank's Articles of Association, the Board may assign the exercise of the whole or part of its powers to one or more persons, members of the Board, employees of the Bank or third parties, by determining the extent of the assigned powers, always in compliance with the provisions of the current legislation.